Making the Gospel truer than it really is

 This is not to say that we shouldn’t study the details of the scriptures.
 But if we’re going to “feast upon the word,” we have to appreciate the feast that is provided.

 This entry was posted on February 2, 2007 at 10:47 pm and is filed under On studying.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.